- First Year Seminar

 This class explores the historical and transnational formation of the modern Middle East and North African region.
 The modern MENA is home to millions of people from diverse ethnic backgrounds.
 We will learn about their life stories and examine the political, cultural, economic, religious, and “poetic” everyday practices of the region.

 Global & Historical Studies FAQ

-*If GHS cannot accommodate your preference, the coordinator will find a spot for all students awaiting a permission number in a class that 1) fits the student’s schedule, and 2) observes GHS enrollment guidelines.
+*If GHS cannot accommodate your preference, the Director will find a spot for all students awaiting a permission number in a class that 1) fits the student’s schedule, and 2) observes GHS enrollment guidelines.

 Students will receive an exemption for one their Global and Historical Studies courses (3 hours) after successful completion of 9 or more credit hours of coursework while studying abroad in a Butler-approved program.

 If you do not receive an automatic exemption for one of your Global and Historical Studies courses (3 hours), you are free to petition for an exemption if you have completed 6 or more credit hours of course work while studying abroad in a Butler-approved program.
-Simply complete the GHS Study Abroad Exemption Request Form and submit it to the GHS office (JH 209).
+Simply complete the GHS Study Abroad Exemption Request Form and submit it to the core office (JH 109 or email@example.com).
 After review by the GHS Director, you will be notified of request approval/denial based on course content, length of study, and/or other experiences consonant with GHS learning objectives.
 (In order to make the exemption approval process as fair and transparent as possible, students and programs are strongly encouraged to consult with the GHS Director in advance of actual study abroad.)